 ARTICLE VI: OFFICERS

 Sec. l.
-The officers of the Faculty Senate shall consist of the following: (a) Senate President, who has served as Senate President-Elect during the preceding term and (b) Senate President-Elect, an elected member of the Faculty who is now or has been a Senator.
+The officers of the Faculty Senate shall consist of the following: (a) Senate President, who has, typically, served as Senate President-Elect during the preceding term, and (b) Senate President-Elect, an elected member of the Faculty who is now a Senator at the time of election or has been a Senator and (c) Immediate Past President, one who has, typically, previously served as the Senate President-Elect and President.
 If the President-Elect is serving as an elected Senator, that seat shall be declared vacant and filled by the apportionment group in accordance with Article V, Section 7.

 Sec.
 2. Duties.
 The duties of the various officers shall be specified in these Bylaws and in the parliamentary authority adopted by the Faculty Senate.
 The primary duties of the officers shall be as follows:

 Senate President: Shall be the elected representative of the University Faculty in matters pertaining to the Faculty and Faculty Senate.
 Shall be the senior officer and spokesperson for adopted policy of the Faculty Senate and Faculty.
 Shall preside at meetings of the Faculty Senate and its Executive Committee.
 Shall represent the Senate and Faculty in discussions with the Oregon State University administration.
 Shall represent the Senate and Faculty in discussions with the OSU Board of Trustees, the Higher Education Coordinating Commission (HECC), the State Legislature, the media, and other organized groups outside the University.
-Shall determine agenda for meetings of the Executive Committee, and shall consult with the Executive Committee in establishing agenda for meetings of the Faculty Senate.
-Shall administer the office of the Faculty Senate and oversee retention of the records of the Senate.
-Shall appoint three faculty members to serve on the Promotion & Tenure Dossier Summary Review Committee (as referenced in the Promotion and Tenure Guidelines in the Faculty Handbook), ; the Senate President shall ordinarily be one of the three members and shall ordinarily serve as chair.
+Shall represent the Faculty Senate on various university level committees.
+Shall determine agendas for meetings of the Executive Committee, and shall consult with the Executive Committee in establishing agendas for meetings of the Faculty Senate.
+Shall serve as an Ex-Officio voting member of the Executive Committee.
+Shall administer the oOffice of the Faculty Senate and oversee retention of the records of the Senate.
+Shall appoint three faculty members to serve on the Promotion & Tenure Dossier Summary Review Committee (as referenced in the Promotion and Tenure Guidelines in the Faculty Handbook), as needed; the Senate President shall ordinarily be one of the three members and shall ordinarily serve as chair.

 Senate President-Elect: Shall represent the Senate and Faculty in the absence of the Senate President or by request of that officer.
 Shall preside at meetings of the Faculty Senate and the Executive Committee in the absence of the Senate President, upon request.
-Shall, with the Senate President and the Executive Committee, establish agenda for meetings of the Faculty Senate.
+Shall, with the Senate President and the Executive Committee, establish agendas for meetings of the Faculty Senate.
+Shall serve as an Ex-Officio voting member of the Executive Committee.
 Shall serve as Chair of each "Faculty Forum" session, unless this duty is otherwise delegated.
 Shall be sufficiently involved in the workings of the Senate to prepare adequately for future duties as President.
+Shall represent the Faculty Senate on various university level committees.

+Immediate Past Senate President: Shall, with the Senate President, Senate President-Elect and the Executive Committee, establish agendas for meetings of the Faculty Senate.
+Shall serve as an Ex-Officio voting member of the Executive Committee.
+Shall represent the Faculty Senate on various university level committees.

 Sec.
-2b.
+2ba.
 Officers.
 Responsibilities for the Senate Officers and Staff in the Faculty Senate Office shall be under the direction of the President of the Faculty Senate.
 They shall have responsibility for such activities as the following: